LightTable/user-guide/advanced_functionality.md

 ### Jump to Definition - Clojure(Script)

-The default keybinding to jump to a definition at the cursor is `Ctrl-.` and `Ctrl-,` to go back.
+The default keybinding to jump to a definition at the cursor is `Ctrl-.` and `Ctrl-,` to go back to the original cursor position.
+This is useful when you want to checkout another function's definition, or perhaps modify it.

 ### Watches